Identification of multi-valued treatment effects with unobserved heterogeneity: Introduction

 When the treatment is binary, \cite{VX2017} and \cite{Wuthrich2019} show identification of the treatment effects as closed-form expressions under the instrument satisfying the monotonicity assumption. \cite{Wuthrich2019} and \cite{FVX2019} develop plug-in estimators based on the closed-form expressions of the identified treatment effects.
 Our identification analysis covers more general settings with multi-valued treatments and instruments, regardless of whether the treatment is ordered or unordered.

-The ``unordered monotonicity" assumption introduced by \cite{Heckman2018} generalizes the monotonicity assumption to multi-valued and unordered treatments.
-We employ a similar form of monotonicity restrictions, but the identification condition we provide is based on a weaker assumption that holds only on a particular subset of the pairs of values the instrument can take.
-As we see in our examples, assuming the monotonicity assumption on all the instrument pairs, which is employed in many studies including \cite{Heckman2018}, may be too strong when the instrument is multi-valued.
+The identification approach adopted here generalizes the idea of matching two distributions, which is introduced by \cite{AtheyImbens2006} and used for identifying the treatment effects in some recent studies.
+For the binary treatment case, \cite{VX2017} and \cite{Wuthrich2019} establish identification with binary instruments by matching the two potential outcome distributions conditional on the same subpopulation called ``compliers'' under the monotonicity assumption.
+In continuous treatment settings, \cite{torgovitsky2015}, \cite{d2015}, and \cite{ishihara2017} establish identification with binary instruments employing sufficiently large support of the treatment.

-The identification approach in this paper generalizes the idea of matching two distributions, which is introduced by \cite{AtheyImbens2006} in nonlinear difference-in-differences models and used for identifying the treatment effects in some recent studies.
-For the binary treatment case, the potential outcome distributions are identified conditional on the same subpopulation called ``compliers'' under the monotonicity assumption. \cite{VX2017} and \cite{Wuthrich2019} exploit limited variations of the binary instrument and establish identification on the entire population by matching these two conditional distributions.
-In continuous treatment settings, \cite{torgovitsky2015}, \cite{d2015}, and \cite{ishihara2017} establish identification with binary instruments employing the sufficiently large support of the treatment.
-When the treatment is continuous, for each treatment state $t$, there exists another state $t'$ where the potential outcome distributions for the two treatment states conditional on the same subpopulation are identified.
-However, in multi-valued treatment settings, we generally cannot match the potential outcome distributions for two treatment states on the same subpopulation under each single monotonicity relationship.
-This is because the selection mechanism becomes more complicated than in the binary treatment case, and the support of the treatment is limited compared to the continuous treatment case.
-We overcome this difficulty by developing identified systems of monotonicity relationships that can be solved simultaneously for multiple comparisons of the treatment states.
+In multi-valued treatment settings, however, we generally cannot match the potential outcome distributions for two treatment states in the same subpopulation.
+The selection mechanism becomes more complicated than in the binary treatment case, and the support of the treatment is limited compared to the continuous treatment case.
+We overcome this difficulty by developing systems of equations with multiple potential outcome distributions.
+These equations are derived from relationships between the compliers that can be motivated by the discrete choice model under our monotonicity assumption.
+Although the distributions are conditional on different subpopulations, we show that the simultaneous equations can be solved uniquely, and the potential outcome distributions are identified under our assumptions.